+Impact Evaluation

+Definition: Quantifies the direct and indirect benefits of a program or project and determines the quantity of energy and/or demand saved.

+Incineration

+Definition: A burning process that reduces waste volume.
+In addition to reducing volume, combustors, when properly equipped, can convert water into steam to fuel heating systems or generate electricity.

+Landfills

-Term Definition: A burning process that reduces waste volume.
-In addition to reducing volume, combustors, when properly equipp oed, can convert water into steam to fuel heating systems or generate electricity.
-Landfills Definition: Landfills are well-engineered facilities that are located, designed, operated, and monitored to ensure compliance federal regulations.
-Solid waste landfills must be designed to protect the environment from contaminants which may be pressolid waste stream.
-The landfill siting plan prevents the siting of landfills in environmentally-sensitive areas and provides add safeguards. sent in the Lease-Purchase Agreements Definition: An agreement that allows public entities to finance purchases and installation over long-term periods using opera budget dollars rather than capital budget dollars by selling property or equipment and leasing it back without a change in occord or use. • Main Street Programs Definition: Community-driven efforts to revitalize older business districts based on their unique assets, such as distinctive his architecture, pedestrian-friendly environments, personal services, local ownership, and a sense of community. storic Market Evaluation Definition: Determines changes that have occurred in the marketplace and evaluates how the market is different as a result program. of the Measured Savings
+Definition: Landfills are well-engineered facilities that are located, designed, operated, and monitored to ensure compliance with federal regulations.
+Solid waste landfills must be designed to protect the environment from contaminants which may be present in the solid waste stream.
+The landfill siting plan prevents the siting of landfills in environmentally-sensitive areas and provides additional safeguards.

-Term
+Lease-Purchase Agreements

+Definition: An agreement that allows public entities to finance purchases and installation over long-term periods using operating budget dollars rather than capital budget dollars by selling property or equipment and leasing it back without a change in occupancy or use.

+Main Street Programs

+Definition: Community-driven efforts to revitalize older business districts based on their unique assets, such as distinctive historic architecture, pedestrian-friendly environments, personal services, local ownership, and a sense of community.

+Market Evaluation

+Definition: Determines changes that have occurred in the marketplace and evaluates how the market is different as a result of the program.

+Measured Savings

 Definition: An approach to estimating energy and demand savings, usually for larger or more complex program strategies.
 Estimates of energy (and/or demand) savings are calculated using one or more of the following techniques - engineering methods; statistical analyses; computer simulation of system performance; metering and monitoring; and/or integrative methods.

 Mitigation

 Definition: An intervention to reduce the sources or enhance the sinks of greenhouse gas emissions.

 Multiple Benefits

 Preferred Term: Co-Benefits

 Participant Cost Test

 Definition: Compares the benefits of participating in an efficiency program (e.g., savings on energy bills) to the costs of participation (e.g., any increases in up-front costs) for either a "typical" customer or all participating customers in aggregate.

 Process Evaluation

 Definition: Indicates how to improve the structure and delivery of a program or project.

 Program Administrator Cost Test

 Definition: Evaluates the impacts of efficiency initiatives on the administrator or energy system.

 Program Potential

-Term

 Definition: The efficiency potential possible given specific program funding levels and designs.

 Property Assessed Clean Energy

 Definition: Allows private property owners to pay for energy efficiency and renewable energy improvements through a voluntary tax assessment that is tied to the property rather than the owner.

 Acronym: PACE

 Public Benefits Funds

 Definition: A pool of resources typically created by levying a small fee or surcharge on customers' electricity rates, which can then be used by states to invest in clean energy.

 Acronym: PBF

 Ratepayer Impact Measure Test

 Definition: Evaluates impacts on customer rates by evaluating changes in utility revenues and operating costs.

 Recycling

 Definition: Turns materials that would otherwise become waste into valuable resources.
 Collecting used bottles, cans, and newspapers and taking them to the curb or to a collection facility is just the first in a series of steps that generates a host of financial, environmental, and social returns including reducing greenhouse gas emissions.

 Redevelopment Readiness Certification